tronprotocol/documentation/English_Documentation/TRON_Virtual_Machine/InternalTransaction.md

 ## 1. BackGround

-InternalTransactions represented all transactions happened in a smart contract call.
+InternalTransactions represent all transactions happened in a smart contract call.
 Some important information are included in the transaction, such as the sender/reciever address in a token/trx transfer transaction, trx/token amount, transfer status, etc.

-An user can check all the information within a interanlTransaction list, which contains all transaction in a single triggerSmartContract or createSmartContract call.
+An user can check all the information about InternalTransactions in a interanlTransaction list, which contains all transaction in a single triggerSmartContract or createSmartContract call.

 ## 2. Structure of InternalTransaction information.